Head coach: Rugby union

-Rugby football union clubs have the option of employing a director of rugby (DOR), a head coach, or both.
+Rugby union football clubs have the option of employing a director of rugby (DOR), a head coach, or both.
 The responsibilities for each role vary between clubs.
 Generally, if a club decides to employ either a DOR or a head coach, it will hold more responsibility than if it employs individuals for both roles.
 It has been proposed that the DOR is a club-wide position, providing and ensuring the club is working towards a shared philosophy from youth teams to senior teams.[14][15]
 A head coach, on the other hand, is focused purely on planning and implementing coaching for the first team alongside a coaching staff consisting of a mixture of defense, attack, forwards, backs, skills, and strength and conditioning coaches.

 Basketball

 College basketball

 California Golden Bears men's basketball head coach Mike Montgomery in huddle at 2008 Golden Bear Classic championship game.

-As with coaches in college football, head coaches for college basketball programs are heavily involved in recruiting and scouting high school players.
-Successful head coaches are thus ideally capable of identifying potential raw talent and attracting top-tier recruits to their program by cultivating a culture and identity for their team that remains alluring and consistent despite the yearly loss of players who leave to play for professional leagues or other schools via the NCAA transfer portal.
+Part of the responsibility of a head coach is that they often become heavily involved in recruiting and scouting high school players.
+Successful head coaches are usually capable of identifying potential raw talent and attracting recruits to their program by cultivating a consistent culture and identity for their team despite the yearly loss of players who leave to play for professional leagues or other schools via the NCAA transfer portal.

 A significant challenge faced by college basketball coaches is the fact that players can opt to register for the NBA draft after only one year of college, at the age of 19, as opposed to the three years enforced for college football players who wish to declare for the NFL draft.

 Head coaching a college basketball program can often be a pathway to coaching positions in the NBA, although not always a direct one to head coaching.
 Some successful college coaches have become notable head coaches in the NBA after first taking assistant coaching positions, such as Quin Snyder, who was the head coach of the Missouri Tigers men's basketball team before eventually working his way to a head coaching position and winning record with the NBA's Utah Jazz.